 Intercompany accounting is a complex field for all businesses involved.
 But what exactly does it entail?
 What are the different steps to follow and the standards to adhere to?
 How can these processes be optimised?
 This article addresses the different stages involved in intercompany accounting, from accounting consolidation and the types of transactions habitually processed, to the various discrepancies that may arise when reconciling accounts.

 Intercompany accounting is relevant for all companies with external bodies or subsidiaries abroad.
 In most jurisdictions, drawing up consolidated accounts for intercompany flows is a requirement for companies of a certain size.
 This involves reviewing transactions that are both reciprocal (intercompany transactions or “intercos”, as they are conventionally known) and non-reciprocal.

-Within a group or corporation, the various companies and subsidiaries involved tend to exchange goods and services with each other.
-These flows are commonly referred to as intra-group transactions.
 In the context of intercompany accounting, consolidation is defined as the mechanism by which a group cancels out the transactions made between its various entities.
 The aim is to combine the accounts of the parent company and its subsidiaries, allowing for the submission of an accurate balance sheet and income statement that reflect the group’s financial situation as a whole.

 The reasons for these accounting discrepancies are, among others: